FarronF/limerick-council-meetings/meetings/2016/12/14-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes of Meeting - Community Leisure & Emergency Services SPC - 18th October 2016.md

 to the issue with finding car parking.

- This was agreed by the committee.---
+ This was agreed by the committee.
+---
 **Item 3:**

 **Consideration of Draft Fire and Emergency Operations Plan under**